awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.1191.md

  This version is currently not available in the AWS GovCloud \(US\-West\) \[us\-gov\-west\-1\] and China \(Beijing\) \[cn\-north\-1\] regions\.
 There will be a separate announcement once it is made available\.

 **Note**
 The procedure to upgrade your DB cluster has changed\.
-For more information, see [Database upgrades and patches for Amazon Aurora MySQL](AuroraMySQL.Updates.md#AuroraMySQL.Updates.Patching)\.
+For more information, see [Upgrading and patching Amazon Aurora MySQL DB clusters](AuroraMySQL.Updates.Patching.md)\.

 ## Improvements<a name="AuroraMySQL.Updates.1191.Improvements"></a>
 +  Fixed a bug in binlog replication that can cause an issue on Aurora instances configured as binlog worker\.